Short Story: The Tree

 The Tree

-His drive home from seeing the specialist in Edmonton takes Matt Campbell past the old hobby farm he grew up on.
-His older sister, Michelle, and her family live there now after taking over the place when their mother, Carol, died ten years past.
-Matt hasn’t been back to see his sister or his old stomping grounds since his mother’s funeral.
+After his drive home from seeing the specialist in Edmonton, Matt Campbell passes by the old hobby farm where he grew up.
+His older sister, Michelle, and her family now live there, having taken over the place after their mother, Carol, passed away ten years ago.
+Matt hasn’t been back to visit his sister or his old stomping grounds since his mother’s funeral.

 Matt drives past the house and down the gravel driveway to the small orchard where he and his father, Rob, planted seedlings when Matt was eight.
 He was so excited that day they returned from the nursery.
 He helped plant the “Goodland” apple trees on their ten-acre property.
-Dad warned him that it would take two to four years before the trees would produce fruit, and, in the meantime, it was Matt’s responsibility to keep them watered and watch for any signs of disease, like fire blight.
+Dad warned him that it would take two to four years for the trees to produce fruit, and, in the meantime, it was Matt’s responsibility to keep them watered and watch for signs of disease like fire blight.
 It was a responsibility young Matt took seriously.
-Daily he inspected the trees and ensured they had enough moisture for growth.
+Daily, he checked the trees and made sure they had enough moisture for growth.

-Parking the Jeep along the driveway’s edge, Matt walks through deep grass, ignoring the ankle biters.
-The sun is setting in the west, creating a rosy glow in the sky and over everything around him.
+After parking the Jeep along the driveway’s edge, Matt walks through deep grass, ignoring the ankle-biters.
+The sun is setting in the west, casting a rosy glow in the sky and over everything around him.
 A warm September breeze rustles through the leaves on the heavy boughs of the four twenty-five-foot-tall trees.
 Four.
-And the one that shouldn’t be there stands the tallest and the fullest, the most laden with bright pink fruit just about ready to be picked.
+And the one that shouldn’t be there stands the tallest and fullest, laden with bright pink fruit just about ready to be picked.

-He hears the rustling of her feet in the grass and smells the scent of her fabric softener before he hears his sister’s voice.
+He hears the rustling of her feet in the grass and smells the scent of her fabric softener before hearing his sister’s voice.

 “It’s been a long time, brother.”

 He turns his head to look at Michelle.
-She’s ten years his senior but doesn’t look it, her curly, red-dyed hair pulled back in a ponytail.
-Soft green eyes are glassy with tears, and behold him, a smile toys at the corners of her mouth.
+She’s ten years older than him but doesn’t look it, her curly, red-dyed hair pulled back in a ponytail.
+Soft green eyes are glassy with tears, and a smile plays at the corners of her mouth as she looks at him.
 She carries a travel mug in each hand and hands one to him as if she expected him to show up.

 “When did you plant a new tree here?” he asks, disapproving.
-No question about how she or her family are doing.
+No question about how she or her family is doing.
 Not even a hello.

 Michelle looks at the branches and shakes her head.
 “We didn’t.”